juelg/sanft/README.md

 # The SANFT Protocol Go Implementation

+This document provides documentation for the Go implementation of the Stateless Amplification Negating File
+Transfer Protocol (SANFT), a protocol that allows clients to download files from servers.
+The specification of the protocol can be seen in the file [specification.txt](specification.txt).

+This project was part of the TUM lecture [Protocol Design](https://www.ce.cit.tum.de/cm/teaching/protocol-design/).

 ## Compiling Instructions
 First you need to install `Go` on your system.
 Checkout the [Go documentation](https://go.dev/doc/install) if you are new to go.